Are you 18 years or older?

 Brick & Mortar

-Outside of the shop, I love spending time outdoors with my dog (and now my children), catching glimpses of the incredible wildlife around us, and bringing my passion for wine, spirits, and beer into this rustic northern setting.
-Approaching forty, I have spent two decades immersed in wine culture and I’m excited to bring that experience to our city.
-I hope you’ll visit Outpost to discover something new and enjoy a different kind of tasting experience.
+Outside of the shop, I love spending time outdoors with my dog and now my children.
+I catch glimpses of the incredible wildlife around us and bring my passion for wine, spirits, and beer into this rustic northern setting.
+Approaching forty, I have spent two decades immersed in wine culture.
+I am excited to bring that experience to our city.
+I hope you will visit Outpost to discover something new and enjoy a different kind of tasting experience.